-7.6.
-DESIGN INTEGRITY
+7. DESIGN INTEGRITY

-The architect of the winning scheme, as selected by the selection panel Winning Architect is to be appointed as the Lead Design Architect.
+The Winning Architect is to be appointed as the Lead Design Architect.
 The Lead Design Architect is to maintain a leadership role over design decisions until the completion of the project.
-Where the winning architect is a consortium, partnership or other joint authorship, each must retain representation and a leadership role in all processes following.

 The role of the Lead Design Architect will include at a minimum the following:

-- Prepare architectural documentation for a State Significant Development Application (SSDA) for the winning design, including all required information to lodge with the SSDA; - Prepare the design drawings for the construction certificates for the winning scheme; - Present the architectural design in meetings with the community, authorities and stakeholders, as required; - Provide a lead role in ensuring design integrity is maintained throughout the design development process; - Prepare the design drawings for contract documentation; and - Maintain continuity during the construction phases to the completion of the project; - provide any documentation required by the consent authority verifying the design intent has been achieved at completion; and - attend all marketing meetings and meetings that pertain to design issues with the community, authorities and other stakeholders, as required.
+- Prepare architectural documentation for a State Significant Development Application (SSDA) for the winning design, including all required information to lodge with the SSDA; - Prepare the design drawings for the construction certificates for the winning scheme; - Present the architectural design in meetings with the community, authorities and stakeholders, as required; - Provide a lead role in ensuring design integrity is maintained throughout the design development process; - Prepare the design drawings for contract documentation; and - Maintain continuity during the construction phases to the completion of the project.